 - Preview (4) lets you preview the changes and adjustments you have made.

 - Operation Mode (5) allows you to select the mode to export parameters changes.
 You can customize the player look by selecting one mode separately or all four modes at once.

 Take a look at Working with Operation Modes for more information.

-ActivePresenter offers you several new features such as Preloader and Resources to customize HTML5 Player more specifically.
-Now, we will take step by step to customize HTML5 Player Settings in ActivePresenter.
+As said earlier, ActivePresenter now has some new features to support you in customizing HTML5 Player more specifically.
+Next, we will take step by step to customize HTML5 Player Settings in ActivePresenter.

 General Settings (6)

 As can be seen, General is the first tab in the Player Settings dialog.
 With this tab, you are allowed to modify the Templates, add information of the Author and change many general and color parameters for the Player.
 Bear in mind that all the changes you make will be reflected in the Preview pane on the right side of the dialog.

 Creating New Player Templates